calnix/DualVeTokenSystem/src/VerificationPayments/README.md

 Opting to not bother tracking expenditure at a {verifier, credentialId} level.
 - can be tracked via events and displayed on dashboard

+## RISK

+Objective
+- facilitate verifiers to retrieve remaining deposits
+- facilitate issuers to retrieve unclaimed fees

+However, we cannot rely on either party to act swiftly in a time-sensitive crisis.
+So we must exfil assets on their behalf, if possible.
+Onus is on us to react ASAP.

 # Problems

 ## 1. Dual Id system